Tamsak/first-C-/README.md

 # first-CSharp
-This is my first C# assignment with CodingDojo
+This is my first C# assignment with CodingDojo.
-Create for loop using C# and VS code
+Creating for loop using C# and VS code.